 Around the World

-Avon Walk Around the World events are held each year in more than 50 countries.
-The events are linked by the Global Connection Ribbon, a powerful symbol of a shared determination to turn every diagnosis into a story of survival.
-A special ceremony featuring the passing of the Connection Ribbon from one breast cancer survivor to another is a highlight of each Walk.
+Avon Walk Around the World events are linked by the Global Connection Ribbon, a powerful symbol of a shared determination to turn every diagnosis into a story of survival.
+This global series of events demonstrates the power that a dedicated community can generate.

 The need for continued awareness and funding for the breast cancer cause remains great.
 While advances have been made, breast cancer remains the most commonly diagnosed cancer among women worldwide.